Israel is waiting for you when you're ready!

 - Priority consideration is given to first time visitors.

-- Repeat applications, up to a maximum of three trips, are considered but each trip must be for a different experience or program; scholarships will not be awarded for the same program in more than one year.
+- Repeat applications, up to a maximum of three trips, are considered but each trip must be for a different experience or program; scholarships will not be awarded for multiple years in the same program.

 Length of Stay:

-- A Minimum 1-week stay in Israel is required, with priority and a full non-need scholarship going to trips that are at least 3 weeks or 21 days long.
-Funding amounts for one-week long trips will be considered on a case by case basis.
+- The full non-need scholarship of $2,200 is for trips that are at least 3 weeks or 21 days long.
+Funding amounts for trips less than 3 weeks or 21 days will be considered on a case-by-case basis, except in specific cases outlined further below.

 - Programs must be by an organization offering supervision, travel and/or study.